 Your Food – No Waste Inventory

 The “Your Food – No Waste Inventory” app (available on iOS and Android) looks like a delightful and functional way to manage your home’s food storage and cut down on waste.
-While we haven’t personally tested it, user reviews paint a compelling picture of a comprehensive tool for pantry, fridge, and even whole-house inventory management, complete with shopping lists and expense tracking.
+While I haven’t personally tested it, user reviews are largely positive.
+It’s a comprehensive tool for pantry, fridge, and even whole-house inventory management, complete with shopping lists and expense tracking.

 What We Know from Others’ Experiences: